loosenthedark/brew-barberista-landing-page/README.md

     - This logo is a modified version of the one featured in the nav bar of [the business's existing website](http://brewbarberista.ie/)
     - The ['space cadet' dark blue and 'old gold' colours that make up this logo](http://brewbarberista.ie/resources/Circular%20logo.jpg) directly inform this project's primary palette.
 A lighter shade of 'cyan process' blue [(featured throughout the current site's `footer`, for instance)](https://loosenthedark.github.io/brew-barberista#contact) is taken directly from [the premises' brightly-painted shopfront](https://www.facebook.com/photo/?fbid=190590879506085&set=a.190590812839425).

-  - (Off-Canvas) Navigation Menu:
+  - ##### (Off-Canvas) Navigation Menu:

     ![](docs/images/screenshots/nav/navbar-nav-mobile.png)  |  ![](docs/images/screenshots/nav/navbar-nav-tablet.png)  |  ![](docs/images/screenshots/nav/navbar-nav-desktop.png)
     :-------------------------:|:-------------------------:|:-------------------------:
     mobile  |  tablet |  desktop

     - The off-canvas `navbar-nav` menu mentioned above can be expanded by clicking on the `.navbar-toggler` button.
-This functionality has been enabled using vanilla JavaScript by listening for a relevant user click(s) and sliding the `.navbar-nav` into the viewport with CSS class toggling involving `absolute` positioning and appropriate transition effects.
+This functionality has been enabled using custom JavaScript by listening for a relevant user click(s) and sliding the `.navbar-nav` into the viewport with CSS class toggling involving `absolute` positioning and appropriate transition effects.
 In addition, the icon comprising the `.navbar-toggler` button animates on click to produce a dynamic yet smooth transition that is both distinctive and pleasing to the eye.
     - The expanded polygon-shaped menu contains links to each of the website's six internal sections containing content (see below), as well as a seventh link entitled 'Press'.
     - Clicking on this triggers an additional absolutely-positioned submenu featuring external links to recent Brew Barberista media appearances.
 Each of these links opens in a new browser tab due to the `<a>` tag's `target` property being set to `_blank`.
     - The bottom 'Contact' link consists of a cyan call-to-action `button`.
 In keeping with UX best practices, clicking on any of the links embedded in the `.navbar-nav` will cause the menu to revert to its default off-canvas location as the site navigates to the designated location.
 Smooth scrolling has been enabled to streamline the navigation experience through use of the `scroll-behavior: smooth;` CSS rule on the document's `body` element.